moumar1/aws-bootcamp-cruddur/journal/week0.md

-# Week 0 — update to tasks all below
+# Week 0 Tasks displayed all below
+## Completed tasks:
-Completed tasks: Installed AWS CLI onto GITPOD, technical error in pushing the files to save onto GITHUB from GITPOD.
+Installed AWS CLI onto GITPOD, technical error in pushing the files to save onto GITHUB from GITPOD.
 This required changes in read & write settings from repo + Gitpodio user settings.
+This is now fixed.
+### Billing
-Sey up Billing, Alarm with SNS topic sent to email once limit = exceeded.
+Set up Billing, Alarm with SNS topic sent to email once limit = exceeded.

 Good usage of GITPOD CLI.
 Errors were made but rectified.
 Enabled security best practices.
 Review of Well Architected Framework Tool
-Lucid chart representing the project has been developed.
+### Lucid chart representing the project has been developed.
 This will be attached below:
 ![image](https://github.com/user-attachments/assets/9b896932-336c-4b1e-a624-c48073ef89c2)

 https://lucid.app/lucidchart/d3614965-a94e-4454-a7af-63c160a6a33d/edit?viewport_loc=-2770%2C-948%2C2994%2C1405%2C0_0&invitationId=inv_e61cc848-6738-4c99-9db1-a510fa146aa6